-While maps show the locations of Prime Farmland within Cherry County.
+Figure 10.5 shows the locations of the Prime Farmland within Cherry County.
 However, the amount of these two classifications are very limited.
 Farmland of Statewide Importance makes up a total of 20,725.4 acres or 0.54% of the total county; while Prime, if drained had 47,307.7 acres or 1.23% of the entire county.
 All together, Prime Farmland makes up only 1.77% of Cherry County.